LucasDelfino92/morrowindsharp/wjsetup.md

    - **Mlox directory**: select your Morrowind **Root** folder, found in **C:\Games\Morrowind**.
 - Click **Next** and then click **Finish**.

-> ℹ️ If at any point Wrye Mashs asks you to enable the MWSE 1024 plugin support, click **Yes**.
+> ℹ️ If at any point Wrye Mash asks you to enable the MWSE 1024 plugin support, click **Yes**.
 Assuming it does not, you can always enable it by launching **Wrye Mash** from Mod Organizer 2, clicking the **Settings Window** icon at the bottom of the window, and the going to the **Advanced** tab and checking **Add support for up to 1024 plugins**.

-> ⚠️ Failing to enable this option can cause you to be unable to repair your saves.
+Failing to enable this option can cause you to be unable to repair your saves.

 ## Mlox setup